 At Whole Connection Fellows will carry a full psychotherapy caseload of around 22-24 clinical hours per week.
 These hours can include individual caseload clients (individual, couples, or families) and group therapy as a co-facilitator in a DBT, MBSR, or Relationship Group co-led with one of our experienced therapists on staff.
 Fellows will also perform phone screens for prospective clients.

-Whole Connection Fellows will choose between two specialized tracks of training.
-We offer a Group Therapy specialization led by Phillip Horner and a Somatic and Trauma Informed Cultural Awareness specialization with Marcia Warren Edelman.
-We are in the process of securing a third specialization, Couples EFT work.
+Whole Connection Fellows will choose between three specialized tracks of training.
+We offer a Group Therapy specialization led by Phillip Horner, a Couples EFT track led by Kat Austin, and a Somatic and Trauma Informed Cultural Awareness specialization with Marcia Warren Edelman.

 This specialization is for folks who want to build their expertise and career around running groups.
 Fellows within this specialty will develop the ability to: